top of page

 Trauma survivors frequently experience a range of sensations, emotions, physical conditions, and social responses.
 They behave in ways which may initially seem random and unconnected.
 We frequently see each of these behaviours as isolated issues.
 A trauma survivor can be receiving treatment for example for digestive issues, depression, auto immune conditions, and anger management without realising that they are connected and all trace their origins back to a change in the brain triggered to protect the body from a perceived danger.

-What are the Psychological Responses of a traumatised brain?
+Psychological responses of a traumatised brain

 Trauma creates a rupture in a person’s life story.
 Everything we thought to be true has changed.
 The impact on the psychological brain is immense and include: